aptos-labs/aptos-core/developer-docs-site/docs/sdks/transactions-with-ts-sdk.md

 `yarn add aptos`

 :::note
+See [the source code for this tutorial](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/examples/typescript/bcs_transaction.ts).
 Although Typescript is used in this tutorial, Aptos TS SDK also works in Javascript projects.
 :::

-The source code of this tutorial can be found here: TODO add link

 ## Step 1: Create accounts